vpsingh22/PyFormer/README.md

 The data was cleaned manually by removing unneccessary indentation and comments.

 The data needs to be tokenized  properly before feeding it to the model.
 The english sentences were tokenized using spacy.
-To tokenize the python code, a **lexical analyzer tool** is written which tokenizes the code according to python.
+To tokenize the python code, a **lexical analyzer tool** is written which tokenizes the code according to python.<br>
 If you wish to use the model for your language you can modify the tool [here](https://github.com/vpsingh22/PyFormer/blob/master/data/lexical_analyzer.py)

 ## Embeddings Training
 The embeddings are trained using glove.
 If you wish not to train the embeddings you can set embeddings_training to False in config.